 Although drug testing of employees is allowed in California, it may be justified only in very limited and strictly defined circumstances.

-California law allows an employer to require a "suspicionless" drug test as a condition of employment after a job offer is tendered but before the employee begins working.
+California law allows an employer to require a "suspicionless" drug test as a condition of employment after a job offer is made but before the employee begins working.
+However, pre-employment testing is complicated when it comes to marijuana/cannabis.
+California law prohibits discrimination against applicants and employees for their off- duty, off- site cannabis use.
+Employers can still conduct preemployment testing, but they must use valid tests that look only for the psychoactive compounds in cannabis.

 You may not require employees to submit to random drug testing, except under certain narrowly defined circumstances.